Daniel Kölbl

-Daniel Kölbl (born 29 October 1993) is a German politician from the Christian Democratic Union (CDU).
+Daniel Kölbl (born 29 October 1993 in Elmshorn) is a German politician from the Christian Democratic Union (CDU).

 Political career

 On October 14, 2024, Kölbl won 217 votes (53.71%) of the members in the Pinneburg district association to be a direct candidate in the federal election.
 In the 2025 federal election, he ran in the Pinneberg federal constituency and won with 31.8% of the first vote and entered the German Bundestag.